 Whether your child is partial to purple, blue, green, or yellow, it’s important to note the impact color has on young minds.
-Exposing your child or children to particular colors can improve mood, increase energy, foster creativity, and even heighten confidence – all the more reason to select their bedroom colors strategically.
-Keep reading for our sweet and simple cheat sheet: the best hues for your kids’ bedroom.
+Exposing your child or children to particular colors can improve mood, increase energy, foster creativity, and improve confidence.
+If you’ve got a child or children in tow, keep reading for our sweet and simple cheat sheet: the best hues for your kids’ bedroom.

-Nature-inspired colors have always been known for their soothing effects.
-For many, blues and greens evoke associations to things that are inherently calming, such as lush meadows, cloudless summer skies, and gently lapping ocean waves.
-In the setting of a child’s room, both green and blue are thought to reduce anxiety and aggression and lower blood pressure and heart rate.
+Nature-inspired colors have long since been known for their soothing effects.
+Shades of blue and green tend to evoke associations to things that are inherently calming, such as lush meadows, cloudless summer skies, and gently lapping ocean waves.
+In the setting of a child’s room, green and blue can help to reduce anxiety and aggression and lower blood pressure and heart rate.

 Soothing and Spiritual

-If you’re child is gunning for a pink or red room, perhaps purple might be a good compromise.
-Purple is associated with stability and spirituality, and lighter versions of the color, such as lavender, can have similarly calming effects as blue.
+If your child is gunning for a pink or red room, purple might pose a good compromise.
+Purple is associated with stability and spirituality, and lighter versions of the color (such as lavender), can have calming effects, similar to blue.

 Warm and Friendly

-If you’ve got a shy little one on your hands, you might want to consider orange or yellow for their bedroom.
+If you’ve got a shy child on your hands, consider orange or pale yellow for their bedroom.
 Orange is considered to be a social color, associated with confidence and energy.
-Pale yellow has similar energizing effects, lending an unsurprising sense of cheerfulness to any setting it’s used in.
+Similarly, yellow is energizing, lending a sense of cheerfulness and positivity to any setting in which it’s used.